YangKeao/rfcs/text/2020-11-09-chaos-mesh-workflow.md

 workflow.
 In this step, the users can setup a container (with Kubernetes's pod) to run their own process.
 This step finishes once the pod turns into `PodSucceeded` phase.
 The description of the task could be more complicated with more fields if needed in the future.
+Every branch under the `branch` field will run parallelly iff the `when` expression returns true.
+There will be a lot of variables provided by the engine to use in the `when` expression, such as `stdout`, `stderr`...

 Combining `Parallel` and `Serial` can provide a powerful expression in task combination.
 However, as it can only represent series-parallel graph, it's still